 Becoming a public school educator in North Carolina requires earning a bachelor's degree from an approved program and getting certified.
 After completing an appropriate undergraduate degree program, finishing teacher preparation coursework and passing the required portions of the Praxis exam, one can apply for a North Carolina teaching certificate.
 In some cases, individuals can follow alternative routes to certification if they meet certain qualifications.
-The following table contains the main requirements for being a teacher in North Carolina:

 |Degree Level||Bachelor's degree is required; some teachers have a master's degree|

 |Degree Field||Education; high school teachers may also major in subject areas, such as English/language arts, mathematics or biology|

 |Licensure and/or Certification||State certification required|